What Are Your Chances of Project Success? [From the Archives - First Published in 2003]

 Clear Vision and Objectives

-• Vision shared?
+• Is the vision shared?

-• Vision aligned with the organization’s goals?
+• Is the vision aligned with the organization’s goals?

-• Objectives achievable?
+• Are objectives achievable?

-• Objectives measurable?
+• Are objectives measurable?

-• Sanity checks in place?
+• Are sanity checks/gates in place?

 ___ total items with a “Yes” x 0.6 = ___.